haishinio/haishin/README.md

 - Deployment, probably going to use Dockerfile so please wait for now!

 ## Issues
+- How to handle twitcasts that require account
 - Better handle stream ends, maybe return something?
 - Occasionally the transcription will table-cell will collapse making the the row very high and the translation cell very wide